-Gentle World operates two educational centers: one in the Far North of New Zealand, and one on the Big Island of Hawaii.
+Gentle World operates two vegan volunteer centers: one in the Far North of New Zealand, and one on the Big Island of Hawaii, in North Kohala.

 In these two beautiful locations, our member-volunteers offer educational services free of charge, including seminars, private consultations, cooking classes, and delicious meals to those who are interested in learning more about how to eliminate the products of animal exploitation from their lives.